JustinFrost47/wallet-3.0/README.md

 This is a simple crypto wallet that I built during my web3 learning journey at 100xDevs cohort.
 The workflow is straightforward: users can create a new mnemonic phrase and generate their key pairs, or they can bring their own mnemonic keys.
 I deliberately avoided saving the phrase in browser's local storage due to security concerns.
 Feel free to browse around , happy coding

+Update : I Added Check Balance and send Solana functionality along with some visual changes.
+Linked Solana's devnet's faucet, so have fun checking it out

 ## Live Link

 Check out the live version of the wallet here: [Crypto Wallet 3.0](https://justinfrost47.github.io/wallet-3.0/)